ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

-    - What are the details of the top performing actresses?
 - Are there any actors/actresses who consistently appear in top-rated movies?